 - Welcome to Governance handbook (hardcopy).
 A very useful and informative publication from the National Governance Association (NGA).
 Primarily intended for those new to governance, it is also recommended as a refresher for existing governors.
 The Trust purchases this publication in bulk.
 If you haven’t yet received your copy please ask your clerk.

 - Parent View is an Ofsted website where a parent/carer can give their views about their child’s school.
 This is an important website to know about because Ofsted pays close attention to these comments, particularly when a school is due to be inspected.
 In fact, if enough negative comments are left for a school, it could even trigger an early inspection.
 Users who are not parents or carers (for example headteachers, governors or other interested parties) are able to register on the site and receive alerts when submissions are added to a particular school, but they are not able to complete a submission for a school (this particular functionality is only available to parents and carers).

 - Get Information About Schools.
 The Department for Education’s online register of educational establishments.
 Here you can find information about trustees and governors for trusts and schools.

 - National Governance Association (NGA).
 The Trust is a member of the NGA, which means that all governors can access their services, including their very useful online training service, ‘Learning Link’.
 Your clerk will provide you with sign-in details.

 - The Key for School Governors.
 Packed with useful information and guidance.
 A paid membership is required to get full advantage.
 Ask your chair or clerk if your school has membership.

 - Confused by the terms used in education?
 Use the NGA’s Education Glossary, and you’ll soon be an expert!
-The link takes you to the NGA home page, where you’ll find the glossary on the bottom left.
+The link takes you to the NGA home page, where you’ll find the glossary.